ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-07-difference-identity-for-cosine.md

 ## Derivation

-Consider any isosceles triangle centered on the unit circle (left figure).
+Consider an isosceles triangle centered on the unit circle (left figure).
 Rotate this triangle so that one edge lies on the x-axis (right figure).

 <center>
 {% tikz triangle1 %}